Microgynon 30 Contraceptive Pill Online

 How to take Microgynon

-Microgynon is taken once daily, at around the same time every day.
-It is a 21-day pill pack, meaning you take 21 tablets consecutively (starting on day 1 of your menstrual cycle).
+One pill is taken once daily, at around the same time every day.
+It is a 21-day pill pack, meaning you take 21 pills consecutively (starting on day 1 of your menstrual cycle).
 This is followed by a 7 day, pill-free break.
-The packaging is marked with the days of the week.
+The strip of Microgynon is marked with the days of the week.

-If you are starting Microgynon for the first time, it is best to start it on the first day of your period (day 1 of your menstrual cycle).
+When starting Microgynon for the first time, it is best to start on the first day of your period (day 1 of your menstrual cycle).

 There is also a version of Microgynon with 7 inactive pills in the pack.
 Some people find this useful in helping keep track of their cycles and dosing.
 This version is called Microgynon 30 ED.